Table of Contents

 How To Connect Ender 3 To Pc: Step By Step Guide Step 4: Add Your 3D Printer to Cura

-To get started printing, you’ll need to add your printer to Cura.
+To start printing, you’ll need to add your printer to Cura.
 At the top, there’s a drop-down box where you can select ‘Add Printer.’
 Then, from the list of auto-detected printers, choose one.
 ‘Ender 3 xx’ will appear in the drop-down menu.

 Cura allows you to configure multiple 3D printers.
 And if you do, make sure you choose the correct 3D printer from the drop-down menu before printing.